 I am currently a graduate student in the philosophy department at Princeton University.
 I specialize in Kant and 19th Century German philosophy.
 I am especially interested in the philosophy of science and philosophy of art during this period.
-I also have strong interests in Early Modern and Ancient Philosophy, Phenomenology, and Contemporary Aesthetics.
+I also have strong interests in Early Modern Philosophy (especially Leibniz and Spinoza), Ancient Philosophy, and Contemporary Aesthetics.

 For more information about my teaching experience please visit my teaching page.